Teddington, Gloucestershire: Surrounding area

 The villages of Teddington and Alstone, separated by the tiny hamlet of Bengrove lie in gently rolling countryside near the foot of the Cotswold escarpment, almost equidistant from the towns of Cheltenham, Tewkesbury and Evesham.
-Each a distinct community but their proximity to each other and their small size, a combined adult population of almost 330, means that the people who live here join together for social occasions and religious observances.
+Each a distinct community but their proximity to each other and their small size, a combined adult population of almost 330, means that the people who live here join for social occasions and religious observances.

 Teddington and Alstone now lie in the Anglican Diocese of Worcester, although they have been part of Gloucestershire since 1932, falling within the borough and Parliamentary constituency of Tewkesbury.

 The existence of this parish began when the standing stone was founded and was thought to bring good-natured happenings and luck.
 Travellers came into the area looking to see the stone until there was a whole community of travellers and settlers.
 After a few years there were thriving businesses and schools worthy for education of children.
 Even today people moving house or coming into retirement like to travel to Teddington for its famous brews and the "mystical significance" of the standing stone.